-The Montreal conference was the scene of two victories: the survival of Kyoto after 2012 and the US commitment to discuss the fight against global warming.
+While it was looking rather bad, the Montreal conference was the site of two victories: the survival of Kyoto after 2012 and the commitment of the United States to discuss the fight against global warming.

-The United Nations Conference on Climate Change, which brought together 9.400 people wrapped up the 9 last December after 15 days of tough negotiations.
+The United Nations Conference on Climate Change, which brought together 9.400 people, concluded on December 9 after 15 days of difficult negotiations.

-Several countries, including Canada and France, on Wednesday urged the United States to stop standing on the sidelines of international efforts to combat global warming.
-On Wednesday, Canadian Prime Minister Paul Martin said the greenhouse effect required a global response.
-No nation can isolate itself from the international community in the face of global warming, he said, welcoming a hundred environment ministers.
+Several countries, including Canada and France, on Wednesday called on the United States to stop standing on the sidelines of international efforts to fight global warming.
+Canadian Prime Minister Paul Martin said on Wednesday that the greenhouse effect required a global response.
+No nation can isolate itself from the international community in the face of global warming, he said, welcoming a hundred ministers of the environment.